 We take our breath with us wherever we ago so it’s a tool we can use in times of stress, anxiety, frustration, irritation, just noticing… noticing the breath at the abdomen, will often allow you to recapture some groundedness and some calm in order to move on with your day

 While you are sitting in this practice right now, focusing on your breath at the abdomen, you will notice that thoughts arise.
 They may be about ‘what am I doing this for?’, ‘this is a bit crazy’, ‘I’m never going to be able to do this’ – just notice those thoughts as thoughts and let them go.
 And bring your attention back lovingly to your breath at the abdomen.
 As your abdomen gently rises and falls.
 Breath after breath, in and out, moment by moment.

 Shoulders relaxed, face relaxed, the only movement is your abdomen rising and falling.

-And now, this exercise is finishing, just opening your eyes if they were closed looking around you, coming back to the space where you're sitting, taking a few long deep inhalations and exhalations, stretching the body, and moving on with your day.
+And now this exercise is finishing.
+Open your eyes if they were closed, looking around you, coming back to the space where you’re sitting, taking a few long deep inhalations and exhalations, stretching the body, and moving on with your day.

 The relaxation exercises are one of the features available in the free Living Well App for iPhone and Android.
 Relax anywhere, anytime.